vinimendesk/vinimendesk/README.md

 ## 🚀 About Me

 I am passionate about technology and dedicated to building impactful mobile applications.
 My main focus is Android development, where I work with Kotlin, Jetpack Compose, and Firebase.
+API integration using Retrofit/Ktor and Koin for dependency injection.

 ---